Sheshan: History

+The Kangxi Emperor visited in 1720.

+French Jesuits began buying land in the area in the early 1860s.
+They built a sanitarium, a small church next to it, and later a pavilion with a statue of Mary.

+During the Taiping Rebellion, Catholics in the area pledged to construct a church dedicated to Mary if they were spared from the chaos.
+Jesuits began building a hilltop church in 1864 and dedicated it in the early 1870s.

+The hilltop church was replaced in 1935 with a baroque-style church which is one of the largest Catholic churches in Asia.

+In 1982, the Sheshan seminary opened with Aloysius Jin Luxian as its rector.
+It was the first seminary of the patriotic church to open during the Reform era.

 Basilica

-It is surmounted by the Our Lady of China Catholic church, Sheshan Basilica, which was built there between 1922 and 1936 following the establishment of a chapel in 1867, soon replaced by a first church in 1871-1873 by French missionaries.
-Services in the church are held in Latin.
+It is surmounted by the Our Lady of China Catholic church, Sheshan Basilica, which was built there between 1922 and 1936 following the establishment of a chapel in 1867, soon replaced by a first church in 1871-1873 by French Jesuit missionaries.
+Services in the church are held in Chinese and Latin.
 The road to the top of Sheshan hill represents the stations of the cross Via Dolorosa (The Way of Suffering) that Christ took to his crucifixion.
 Every May pilgrims flock to the chapel and the holy road by the hundreds.